sss-250927/n8n-workflow/docs/bangla-news-scraper.md

 A: Every 2 hours by default.
 Customizable in Schedule Trigger node.

 **Q: How many articles are processed per run?**
-A: 10 articles per source × 2 sources = 20 articles total per run.
+A: 10 articles per source × 6 sources = ~60 articles total per run (default).
+Fully customizable per source.

+**Q: How many sources are included by default?**
+A: 6 sources (Prothom Alo, Kaler Kantho, Daily Star, Jugantor, Samakal, Bangladesh Pratidin).
+Unlimited sources can be added!

 **Q: What languages are supported?**
 A: Bangla (primary) and English (translations).
 Can be extended to other languages.